Respite Care

 |

 Plan of Care: In collaboration with the client and client’s family, a plan of care will be developed within 10 business days of the initial brief assessment.
-The plan of care should be signed and dated by the client and/or the client’s legal guardian.
+The plan of care should be signed and dated by the client or the client’s legal guardian.
 A copy of the plan must be offered to the client and this must be documented in the client’s record.
 The plan of care should include:

-Documentation that the plan of care is being followed should be present in the record and include, at a minimum, a sign-in sheet documenting attendance in a facility or documentation of a professional support provider’s attendance in the home.
 The plan of care should be reviewed at least every 6 months to see if progress is being met toward the objective of the respite care, with documentation present in the client’s primary record. |

 |